SBGit-2019/Pyside-QCP/README.md

 ## Installation

 You can install the library and run the examples with the following commands.
 Preferably you should do this in a python [*virtual environment*](https://docs.python.org/3/tutorial/venv.html).

-    pip install qcustomplot_pyside2
-    qcustomplot_examples
+    pip install qcustomplot_pyside2  # Install latest version of the library qcustomplot_examples             # Start demos with default delay qcustomplot_examples 0           # Start demos without automatic continuation qcustomplot_examples 5000        # Continue demos every 5000 ms

 ## Examples
 The folder [*qcustomplot_examples_pyside2*](https://github.com/SBGit-2019/Pyside-QCP/tree/master/qcustomplot_examples_pyside2) contains the examples from the QCustomplot C++ webpage translated to Python.
 These can be used as basis for own development or for seeing the features of the library.
-The example script *qcustomplot_examples* runs through all examples.

 ### Running all examples
+The example command *qcustomplot_examples* linking to the script *all_demos.py* runs through all examples with a default or user specified delay time.

 - Install the matching python wheel from the wheels directory (preferably in a virtual environment).
 - Start the shell script 'qcustomplot_examples' which will run all examples